-All you need to do is make sure you are running version 4.5 of Livestream Studio and make sure it is connected to the same local network (i.e. the LS-3CamKit-# network produced by your Portal router) as any other NDI enabled devices you wish to use with Livestream Studio.
+All you need to do is make sure you are running version 4.5 (or later) of Livestream Studio and make sure it is connected to the same local network (i.e. the LS-3CamKit-# network produced by your Portal router) as any other NDI enabled devices you wish to use with Livestream Studio.
 The integration is built into the software.

 How Do I Bring in Another Source via NDI?

 First, you need to have another NDI-enabled source connected to the same network as your Livestream Studio system.
 This example will show a looping graphic sequence in Adobe Premiere Pro running on an iMac.
 Learn more about Newtek's NDI tools and downloads at https://www.newtek.com/ndi/tools/#download-tools.

 In Livestream Studio, click the gearwheel in the upper right corner to access settings.

 Add an Input and click the Video Source dropdown menu.
 NDI-enabled sources on your network will be available as input options.
 The third option here is the iMac running Adobe Premiere Pro.

 Select your NDI source, then click Save.